piotrszymaniec/Looty-ref/ideas.md

 # Ideas

+### Full text search
+concatanate bruteforce way all strings from item and store as column like "TextSearch" where player can search via string matching

 ### Handling large Quantity of tabs
 that player has, to choose right form of refreshing his tabs:
 Problem - what if someone has 50, 100, 500 tabs?